 One of our favourite things about our Disney Cruise was the character meet and greets, after all that’s what makes a Disney Cruise stand out from the rest.
 Collecting autographs became a man hunt, a collectors dream…we had to get them all.
 I searched online and found these gorgeous little autograph books on Esty.
 They do sell autograph books on board however I didn’t find them big enough and they weren’t cute like these.
 I wanted their books to include all the characters they’ve met on all of the journeys we’ve been on….so we’ve managed to fill the book with characters from Disney World, Universal Studios, they even got autographs at Lego land!

 Everyone is doing it!
 All the cool kids stick magnets to their doors.
 For serial Disney Cruisers it’s a declaration of their returning status.
 A statement for the birthday girl or boy, for honeymooners or mostly just an announcement for family members.
-The Americans go all out…everyone had very professional looking magnets.
+The Americans go all out…everyone had professional looking magnets.
 I made mine on the computer, laminated them and attached some adhesive magnets.
 They looked very much ‘home made’ but they were cheap and did the trick.

 This was the coolest thing ever!
 To explain this fully I will need to devote an entire blog post to ‘fish extenders (FE)’, however I’ll try to briefly explain.
 Once you have booked your Disney Cruise, you need to jump on Facebook and join a FE group.
 There are approximately 20 families per FE group.
 We were in the ‘Pluto’ group.
 Each member added their cabin number, name, age and gender of each family member to a spreadsheet.
 These were the families we had to deliver gifts to at some stage during the cruise.
-Each cabin door has a fish hook (hence the name fish extender), where you hung your fish extender from.
+Each cabin door has a fish-hook (hence the name fish extender), where you hung your fish extender from.
 Gifts were placed inside the little pouches of the FE.
 Boy oh boy there were some stunning ones out there, sewn so beautifully with names embroided.
 Again mine stood out for looking very much ‘hand made’ with plastic pouches…(they were cheap and did the trick lol).
-We delivered little ozzy koalas to all our group members and we were very much spoiled in return!
+We delivered little Aussie koalas to all our group members and we were very much spoiled in return!
 Every morning we woke to gifts at our door and every time we returned to our cabin we had little surprises waiting for us!
 So fun!!

 This was genius and something I highly recommend doing!
 From the moment you’re in count down mode…start bribing your kids with a ‘Disney Dollar’.
 Seriously they’ll do anything for a Disney Dollar!
 Chores, make coffee…I even scored a couple of back rubs for a bargain price.
 Disney dollars can only be spent at Disney (they give them to me in exchange for cash…or room charge).
-Secretly between you and me, I would have bought them those souvenirs and micky cupcakes anyway but my kids are quite tight and picky when it comes to spending their ‘own’ money…so they don’t seem to WANT as much…plus the beautiful behaviour for bonus dollars was priceless.
+Secretly between you and me, I would have bought them those souvenirs and Mikey cupcakes anyway but my kids are quite tight and picky when it comes to spending their ‘own’ money…so they don’t seem to WANT as much…plus the beautiful behaviour for bonus dollars was priceless.

 Pirate Night Attire